 And the “stocks” part of the moniker is a little misleading too, because they actually have a lot in common with bonds:

-- While common stock technically is equity, it typically doesn’t include voting rights (like bonds).
+- While preferred stock technically is equity, it typically doesn’t include voting rights (like bonds).

 - Also, rather than a dividend that may fluctuate from payout to payout like a stock, preferreds have one fixed, usually high, payout amount that’s assigned when the stock is issued (like bonds).

-- While common stock technically can register capital gains and losses, they tend to trade close to the par value assigned at issuance, which often is $25.
-So they might trade at a little discount, or a little premium, but they don’t fluctuate a lot.
-In other words: They have low volatility.
+- While common stock technically can register capital gains and losses, preferreds tend to trade close to the par value assigned at issuance, which often is $25.
+So they might trade at a little discount or a little premium, but they don’t fluctuate a lot.
+In other words, they have low volatility.

-But the real draw of PFXF is its low 0.4% expense ratio, tiny beta of 0.2 and 5.9% yield — the best combination of the three in the space.
+The real draw of PFXF is its low 0.4% expense ratio, low volatility and 5.31% yield — the best combination of the three in the space.